 After you’ve gone through the process of blocking someone, you may decide that you want to begin seeing some of their emails after all.

-If so, you’ll need to unblock them before being able to do so.
+If so, you’ll need to know how to unblock a person on Gmail before being able to do so.

 The process for this is exactly the same as it is for blocking someone on Gmail – regardless of whether you’re on a desktop device or a mobile phone.